Azure-Samples/active-directory-dotnetcore-daemon-certificate-credential/Manual-Configuration-Steps.md

 1. Sign in to the [Azure portal](https://portal.azure.com).
 2. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant where you wish to register your application.
 2. Click on **More Services** in the left hand nav, and choose **Azure Active Directory**.
-3. Click on **App registrations** and choose **Add**.
+3. Click on **App registrations** and choose **New application registration**.
-4. Enter a friendly name for the application, for example 'TodoListService-Core' and select 'Web Application and/or Web API' as the Application Type.
-For the sign-on URL, enter the base URL for the sample, which is by default `https://localhost:44321`.
-For the App ID URI, enter `https://<your_tenant_name>/TodoListService-Core`, replacing `<your_tenant_name>` with the name of your Azure AD tenant.
+4. Enter a friendly name for the application, for example 'TodoListService-Core' and select *'Web app / API'* as the Application Type.
+For the sign-on URL, enter the base URL for the sample, which is by default `https://localhost:44341`.
 Click on **Create** to create the application.
 5. While still in the Azure portal, choose your application, click on **Settings** and choose **Properties**.
 6. Find the Application ID value and copy it to the clipboard.